piensaenpixel/cuentas-anuales/cuentas/notas-estados-en.md

 <li>(2) Amounts corresponding to the sum of the deferred parts of the Annual Variable Remuneration from previous years (2014, 2013 and 2012), and their respective cash adjustments; payment or delivery of which was made in 2016, in application of the settlement and payment system, as broken down below:

-- 1st third of deferred Annual Variable Remuneration from 2014 Under this item, the executive directors received: €302 thousand and 37,392 BBVA shares in the case of the Group Executive Chairman; €95 thousand and 11,766 BBVA shares in the case of the Chief Executive Officer; and €30 thousand and 3,681 BBVA shares in the case of the executive director Head of GERPA.
+	- 1st third of deferred Annual Variable Remuneration from 2014

+	Under this item, the executive directors received: €302 thousand and 37,392 BBVA shares in the case of the Group Executive Chairman; €95 thousand and 11,766 BBVA shares in the case of the Chief Executive Officer; and €30 thousand and 3,681 BBVA shares in the case of the executive director Head of GERPA.

-- 2nd third of deferred Annual Variable Remuneration from 2013 Under this item, the executive directors received €289 thousand and 29,557 BBVA shares in the case of the Group Executive Chairman; €78 thousand and 7,937 BBVA shares in the case of the Chief Executive Officer; and €17 thousand and 1,768 BBVA shares in the case of the executive director Head of GERPA.
+	- 2nd third of deferred Annual Variable Remuneration from 2013

+	Under this item, the executive directors received €289 thousand and 29,557 BBVA shares in the case of the Group Executive Chairman; €78 thousand and 7,937 BBVA shares in the case of the Chief Executive Officer; and €17 thousand and 1,768 BBVA shares in the case of the executive director Head of GERPA.

 	- 3rd third of deferred Annual Variable Remuneration from 2012

-Under this item, the Group Executive Chairman received €301 thousand and 36,163 BBVA shares, while the Chief Executive Officer received €68 thousand and 8.120 BBVA shares.
+	Under this item, the Group Executive Chairman received €301 thousand and 36,163 BBVA shares, while the Chief Executive Officer received €68 thousand and 8.120 BBVA shares.</li></ul>

 The executive directors will receive, during the first quarter of each of the next two years, the deferred amounts that in each case correspond in application of the settlement of the deferred Annual Variable Remuneration from previous years (2014 and 2013), and subject to the conditions established in the applicable settlement and payment system.

-Likewise, during 2016, the executive directors received payment in kind, including insurance premiums and others, amounting to an overall total of €240 thousand, of which €17 thousand were paid to the Group Executive Chairman; €139 thousand to the Chief Executive Officer; and €84 thousand to the executive director Head of GERPA.</li></ul>
+Likewise, during 2016, the executive directors received payment in kind, including insurance premiums and others, amounting to an overall total of €240 thousand, of which €17 thousand were paid to the Group Executive Chairman; €139 thousand to the Chief Executive Officer; and €84 thousand to the executive director Head of GERPA.

 ### Annual Variable Remuneration for executive directors for the year 2016